klasharr/ROS-experiment/README.md

 ## To Run

-You can configure a [launch file](http://wiki.ros.org/roslaunch), but the simplest way to test this is to run the following in three separate shells:
+You can configure a [launch file](http://wiki.ros.org/roslaunch/XML#Example_.launch_XML_Config_Files) [#](http://wiki.ros.org/roslaunch), but the simplest way to test this is to run the following in three separate shells:

+All from within catkin workspace directory:

+`/home/pi/catkin_ws/`

 Run the ROS OS.